dmbarbour/glas/docs/GlasNamespaces.md

 A namespace is essentially a dictionary with late binding of definitions, allowing for overrides and recursion.
 Defined elements may reference each other, and composition generally requires translation of names to avoid conflict or integrate names abstracted by a component.
 The namespace model described in this document supports multiple inheritance, mixins, hierarchical components, and robust access control to names.

-This document assumes definitions are expressed using [abstract assembly](AbstractAssembly.md) or a concrete variant, but it can be adapted to any type where names are easily recognized and rewritten.
+This document assumes definitions are expressed using [abstract assembly](AbstractAssembly.md), but it can be adapted to any type where names are precisely recognized and efficiently rewritten.

 ## Proposed AST